madsmtm/menhue/README.md

 Mostly an open-source clone of https://huemenu.app/, but without the (IMO) excessive polling it does to always be up to date.
 Starting a request on click is enough to feel interactive.

-Very feature-incomplete and work-in-progress, don't actually use this for anything other than inspiration.
+Very feature-incomplete and work-in-progress, don't actually use this for anything other than inspiration for how to use [`objc2`](https://docs.rs/objc2/).

 ## Design decisions

-Uses only Foundation APIs, to get a feel for what that's like.
+Uses only Cocoa APIs, to get a feel for what that's like.

 In a real-world application, I'd strongly recommend `serde` and `serde_json` for interacting with JSON data, and `reqwest` for doing the URL requests.